 Chaos Daemons – A very diverse army in terms of unit choices but generally aimed at close combat.
 Daemons make thorough use of psykers as well.
 Most units rely on their daemonic invulnerable save (5++), instead of armor.
 Quite capable of putting down a lot of units, though not a horde army.

 Chaos Space Marines – The evil Space Marines.
 Mostly generalists like their loyal counterparts but with some daemonic flavor giving them some very unique units.
-Chaos Space Marines are usually a mid to short ranged army.
+Chaos Space Marines are usually effective mid to short ranged.

-Dark Eldar – Lightly armored fast vehicles and poisoned weaponry are the mainstay of Dark Eldar.
+Drukhari (Dark Eldar) – Lightly armored fast vehicles and poisoned weaponry are the mainstay of Drukhari (Dark Eldar).
 Very much a finesse army.

-Genestealer Cults – This is a new army, but based on information gleamed so far it appears to be an army that focuses on ambushing your opponent.
+Genestealer Cults – The Cult is pretty new, but based on information gleamed so far, it appears to be an army that focuses on ambushing your opponent.
 They have access to some elements of the Astra Militarum as well.

-Harlequins – Yet another new army to 40K 7th edition and also another very small army.
-They’re fast but I have not faced them so my knowledge is lacking here; sorry.
+Harlequins – Yet another new’ish army to 40K, and also another very small one.
+Harlequins are fast, but I have not faced them so my knowledge is lacking here; sorry.
 I do know they are really intended for inclusion in an Eldar or Dark Eldar army.
 (If anyone has a good brief overview of these guys it would be appreciated)

-Inquisition – There isn’t much to this army these days.
+Inquisition – There isn’t much to these guys these days.
 The Inquisition is mostly a handful of models and units that are intended to play alongside other Imperial armies.

 Necrons – Slow moving robotic zombies who shoot a lot.
-They do have some good close combat units as well and the army works on a reanimation protocol system where they just keep getting back up.
+They do have some good close combat units as well, and they work on a reanimation protocol system where they just keep getting back up.

 Officio Assassinorum – This army only consists of four models.
 The assassins are meant to be played alongside other Imperial armies.
 The assassins have some great unique abilities, each one focusing on one particular element.